 Much the same as in proposal section “Crystal spectrometers”, but without part with von hamos.

-Mention advantages of flat crystal, i.e. simpler and allows for more crystal materials etc.
+Mention advantages of flat crystal, i.e. simpler and allows for more crystal materials etc. but has higher signal to noise ratio

 Bent crystal:

-Introduce story of advent of johann geometry, and the main advantages that bent crystals offer (less background, higher intensity etc)
+Introduce story of advent of johann geometry, and the main advantages that bent crystals offer (less background, higher intensity etc).
+Less background is kind of specific to us as the ion beam will generate a lot of background.
+Also mention possibility of improved resolution

 Von Hamos: